ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 ### If you think you found a bug:
 1. Search in Stack Overflow
 2. Search in GitHub's Issues
-3. If I don't find anything anywhere, submit an issue
+3. If you don't find anything anywhere, submit an issue
-4. If I know a patch that works, submit a PR
+4. If you know a patch that works, submit a PR
 5. Wait for feedback

 ### If you think something will be a nice feature: